estebanbonilla23/Design-Patterns-Java/README.md

 representing individual stocks.

 ## Factory Pattern
-When a method returns one of several possible classes that sahre a common super class.
+When a method returns one of several possible classes that share a common super class.
 Example: A random number of enemies in a game.

+## AbstractFactory Factory Pattern
+It is like a factory pattern but everithing is encapsulated.
+Useful when you have many objects that can be added, or change dynamically during runtime.

+## Singleton Pattern
+It is used when you want to eliminate the option of instantiating more than one object.